Bodycam video shows Ohio police fatally shooting pregnant black woman

 "While none of us can fully understand the depths of their pain, all of us can remember them in our prayers and give them the time and space to deal with this heartbreaking turn of events."

-Both officers, who have not been identified, were in the parking lot for an unrelated call.
+Both officers, who have not been identified, were in the car park for an unrelated call.
 They were both placed on administrative leave after the shooting.

 The officer that stood at the car window has been returned to duty but the one that fired the shot remains on leave.